-This short paper introduces an innovative programme for the training of in-service teachers through microcredentials (MCs).
+This short paper introduces an innovative programme for the training of in-service teachers through micro-credentials (MCs).
 This programme offers an alternative solution to the traditional training of teachers by combining scalability, pedagogical innovation and a more flexible and accessible approach to teachers' upskilling, aligned with national strategies and European goals (Caetano, Casanova & Moreira, 2023).

 The professional development of in-service teachers addresses significant challenges within the Portuguese education system, such as an ageing workforce, declining teacher recruitment, and the urgent need for continuous professional learning.
-By 2030. approximately 50,000 teachers are expected to leave the profession, exacerbating existing teacher shortages (EU, 2023).
+By 2030, approximately 50,000 teachers are expected to leave the profession, exacerbating existing teacher shortages (EU, 2023).
 This situation highlights the critical need to upskill current teachers, particularly those who lack formal teaching qualifications.
-Currently, Universidade Aberta (UAb) offers the "Curso de Profissionalização em Serviço" (CPS), a traditional programme specifically designed for in-service teachers with six or more years of teaching experience, which has been in place since 2018.
+Currently, Universidade offers the "Curso Aberta (UAb) Profissionalização em Serviço" (CPS), a traditional programme specifically designed for in-service teachers with six or more years of teaching experience, which has been in place since 2018.
 However, this programme requires updating to better meet the needs of teachers and address the evolving demands of the contemporary educational landscape in Portugal.

-The new MCprogrammecan adopt a modular, microcredential framework, enabling the same target group of teachers to progressively develop and certify their pedagogical competences.
-Spanning two or three semesters and providing 60 ECTS credits, the programme is delivered via asynchronous distance education, utilising platforms such as Moodle (focus on learning) and Wiseflow (focus on assessment).
-The training programme incorporates a diverse range of learning activities based on Laurillard's six learning types: acquisition, inquiry, practice, production, discussion, and collaboration (Laurillard, 2013).
+The new MCprogrammecan adopt a modular, micro-credential framework, enabling the same target group of teachers to progressively develop and certify their pedagogical competences.
+Spanning two or three semesters and providing 60 ECTS credits, the programme is delivered via asynchronous distance education, platforms such as Moodle (focus on learning) and Wiseflow (focus on assessment).
+The training programme incorporates a diverse range of learning activities based on Laurillard's six learning types: production, practice, acquisition, inquiry, discussion, and collaboration (Laurillard, 2013).
 This diversity ensures meaningful and impactful learning experiences, emphasising practical application and collaborative learning to enable immediate classroom implementation.

 The MC programmeshould be designed to prioritise critical areas such as technology in education, digital competences, artificial intelligence, curriculum development, supervision, school leadership, and pedagogy.
 The proposed programmeis aligned with national priorities for modernising education and offers participants the flexibility to tailor their learning pathways while balancing professional responsibilities.
 While many MCs can be adapted from existing approved curricula, others can be bespoke, designed to address specific teacher's needs.
 The ultimate objective is to achieve the formal recognition by the Ministry of Education, positioning this programme as a replacement for the current CPS.

-Over the past five years, UAb has certified more than 20,000 students in lifelong learning programmes, with 3,000 certifications issued specifically for microcredentials.
-This extensive expertise in delivering microcredential programmes underpins the institution's capability to ensure the success of this initiative.
+Over the past five years, UAb has certified more than 20,000 students in lifelong learning programmes, with 3,000 certifications issued specifically for micro-credentials.
+This extensive

 In summary, the MC programme for in-service teachers training, unlike traditional courses that often cover broad subject areas, is designed to address specific, actionable skills that teachers can immediately apply in their practice.
-For example, a teacher might pursue a microcredential in using artificial intelligence to personalise learning experiences.
+For example, a teacher might pursue a micro-credential in using artificial intelligence to personalise learning experiences.
 This targeted approach ensures that professional development is aligned with the practical challenges and opportunities teachers encounter in their practice.